Letter to Former Governor John Kasich

 DODD has entered into confidential negotiations with DRO which will impact the future of the programs and services our loved ones depend upon for residential and day services.
 We are concerned by the lack of transparency in this process and we call on the DODD to look to parents, guardians, and program recipients to determine the future course of programs offered.

 DODD Strategic Leadership Planning Group (SPLG) has released its FINAL REPORT which proposes:

 Read DAA's response to the SPLG's final report HERE.

 CMS has issued rule changes which define the settings in which Home & Community Based Services (HCBS) may be offered.

 Read DAA's Testimony of Concerns to Ohio's CMS Transition Plan HERE.
 Find Ohio's CMS Transition Plan HERE.

 DRO's, DODD's, and CMS' actions are being taken in the name of "community integration."
 DAA repudiates the notion that our loved ones live segregated lives.

-Individuals with intellectual disabilities form meaningful relationships within the communities of their ICF homes, disability farms, and day service settings.
+Individuals with intellectual disabilities form meaningful relationships within the communities of their ICF homes, disability farms, intentional communities, sheltered workshops, and day program settings.
 And they enjoy relationships with family, friends, and volunteers in the larger communities in which they live.

-DODD/DRO's claim that a community which serves the needs of people with disabilities is not integrated nor provides a meaningful life is made under the presumption that relationships between people who are disabled are not as valuable as relationships formed with non-disabled people.
+DODD/DRO's claim that a specialized community that serves the needs of people with intellectual disabilities is not integrated and does not provide a meaningful life is made under the presumption that relationships between people who are intellectually disabled are not as valuable as relationships formed with non-disabled people.
 DAA categorically rejects this discriminatory view.